-Techno-centric perspective and humancentric perspective are two main schools in defining the role of technology in organizations.
+Techno-centric perspective and human-centric perspective are two main schools in defining the role of technology in organizations.
 The former school views technology as discontinuous, revolutionary leaps beyond direct human control and mostly by autonomous forces within which technology mostly plays a deterministic role (O'Donoghue et al. 2001; Munir and Phillips 2002; MacDougall 2011).
 In contrast, the latter school views technology as a product of ongoing human actions in developing, appropriating and changing technology (Orlikowski 2000; Lamb and Kling 2003; Law 2004; Suchman 2007; Elle et al. 2010).
-However, none of these philosophies are selfcompleted and the successful structure should take into account both perspectives (Orlikowski 1992; Orlikowski 2007).
-These two set of theories focus on the technology implementation of in These organizations. theories therefore, been used extensively in research and practice.
+However, none of these philosophies are self-completed and the successful structure should take into account both perspectives (Orlikowski 1992; Orlikowski 2007).
+These two set of theories focus on the implementation of technology in organizations.
+These theories have, therefore, been used extensively in research and practice.
 However, technologies like information systems are much more than simple installation and endorsement of technology.
 The role and scope of information systems evolves continuously, such that the organizations evolve with their evolution.
 Therefore, there is a need to bridge up the gap between techno-centric perspective, human-centric perspective, and innovation-institutionalisation perspective and theories.